silentorb/marloth-story/books/fairytale/part2.md

 "That all sounds most enchanting, but how can you do such things?"

 "Ah, that is my little secret.
 Through toys mostly.
 Toys are far more powerful than people realize.
-Only children seem to have any idea as to their real value."
+Only children seem to have any idea of their real value."

 "But how could I ever repay you for such things?"